Australia–India relations: Military relations

-Sport
+Cultural relations

+Sports

+Growing Indian migration and ties to Australia have helped Australian cricket grow as well as exporting traditional Indian games such as kabaddi and kho kho.

-Cricket
+Cricket relations

 A prominent sports passion in both Commonwealth countries is professional cricket.
 In 1945, the Australian Services cricket team toured India during their return to Australia for demobilisation, and played against the Indian cricket team.
 However, those matches were not given Test status.
 The first Test matches between the countries occurred in 1947–48 after the independence of India, when India toured Australia and played five Tests.
 Australia won 4–0 and as a result, the Australian Board of Control did not invite the Indians back for two decades, fearing that a series of one-sided contests would lead to financial losses due to lack of spectator interest.
 In the meantime, Australia toured India in late 1956, 1959–60 and 1964–65.

 The 1969–70 series in India, which Australia won, were marred by repeated riots.
 Some were against the Australian team specifically, after the Indian umpires had ruled against the Indian team, while others were not related to on-field conduct, such as a lack of tickets.
 Several players were hit by projectiles, including captain Bill Lawry, who was hit with a chair.
 On one occasion, the Australian bus was stoned.
 The Communist Party of India (CPI), a major political party in West Bengal, protested against Australian batsman Doug Walters, who they mistakenly thought had fought against the communist Vietcong.
 Around 10,000 communists picketed the Australians' hotel in Calcutta and some eventually broke in and vandalised it.
 Towards the end of the tour, many former Australian players, some of them administrators, called for the tour to be abandoned for safety reasons, saying that cricket should not descend into violence.

 From 1970 until 1996, Australia only toured India twice for Tests.
 However, with the financial rise of the Board of Control for Cricket in India, Australia, the country with the most successful playing record in the world, has sought more regular fixtures.
 Test series have occurred every two years for the last decade, and one-day series even more frequently.
 Scholarships are also given to talented young Indian cricketers to train at the Australian Cricket Academy.